The-Real-MVPs/cisco-time-series-analysis/README.md

     `day_of_year`: day of the year
     `week`: week of the year number

 3. **Prepare** The original data set had two issues.
 First, there was lots of missing data in 2017.
-We took decision to remove everything before and including 2017 and  start our observation starting from January, 1 2018.
+We took decision to remove everything from 2017 and add +1 year to everything before.
 Second, the original data contains the accounting information about every transaction where every row represents a transaction.
 One company could have many transactions per day, including those where the `purchase_amount` was equal to zero, one cent or being negative.
 To fix this issue and make the data more readable we have created as well a summary data frame whith the final `purchase_amount` per day per company.
 This combined the number of rows from 261,886 to 34,401 rows.

 - Outliers were kept for this iteration of explore of modeling.
 - To avoid data leakagee divided the data into train and test sets.